punkish/punkish/docs/Astronomy-Data-Chain/index.md

 Raw astronomical data obtained from a telescope looks quite different from the pretty images shown in, for example, the [Astronomy Picture of the Day][1].
 The data chain from the sensor to what we see utilizes different procedures based on the technologies used to observe different parts of the electromagnetic spectrum, and every instrument has its own little quirks.
 [Andrew Schechtman-Rook][2] details a basic process that converts raw data to science quality infrared images is as follows:

-*	Readings from an array of sensors holding data about the number of photon strikes is read and stored on the hard drive of a computer in the form of a 2D array (see below for a snipped of such data):
+*	Readings from an array of sensors holding data about the number of photon strikes is read and stored on the hard drive of a computer in the form of a 2D array (see below for a snippet of such data):

 		2.5980e+03 2.4610e+03 2.7280e+03 2.6290e+03 2.4250e+03 2.5750e+03
 		2.4310e+03 2.5510e+03 2.6230e+03 2.6660e+03 2.5190e+03 2.5170e+03